 Newborn Critical Care: For Intermountain's smallest patients and their families, access to neonatal specialists can be a critical safety net in the first moments of life.
 TeleHealth allows neonatologists from Utah Valley Regional and Dixie Regional to connect with babies that are born with complications, and collaborate with bedside staff on their care - in some cases, keeping these babies closer to home and family.

 For patients with wounds that need specialty care, TeleHealth is connecting them to providers that can provide the care they need without the travel usually required.
-Currently, providers at Dixie Regional Medical Center are connected to support current wound clinics and provide additional specialist care.
+Providers in Salt Lake City are connected to provide additional specialist care to patients in hospitals, clinics, and even our patients' own homes.

 Get Care Now